UD-Nicole/on-prem-to-cloud-attack-detection-analysis/Phase-2-Lateral-Movement/README.md

 After gaining initial access to the WebHost, the objective of this phase was to pivot into the internal network by establishing an SSH session to the NMSHost.
 Once access was obtained, the system was examined for sensitive information that could be used to compromise additional on-premises and cloud resources.

-## Detection
+## Detection Rules

-Detect successful SSH connections from the compromised WebHost to the internal NMSHost.

 ### DR-005 – SSH Lateral Movement (WEBHOST → NMSHOST)

+**Objective:** Detect successful SSH connections from the compromised WebHost to the internal NMSHost.
 ```spl
 host=nms* sourcetype=linux_secure sshd "Accepted"
 | rex field=_raw "for (?<user>\w+) from (?<src_ip>\d+\.\d+\.\d+\.\d+)"